 A decade ago, the question of which were the 'best kids' mountain bikes' was one not worth asking, since there were very few quality dual-suspension bikes available.

 Age should not be a barrier to any mountain biking ambition.
 The time of kids riding awkward rigid BMX-type bikes off-road is over.

-Many of mountain biking’s most regarded brands have invested and sourced proper wheels, suspension components and brakes for their junior riding rigs.
+Many of mountain biking’s most regarded brands have invested in and sourced proper wheels, suspension components and brakes for their junior riding rigs.
 The result is a market that now provides everything available on your adult full-suspension mountain bike, in a miniaturized size.

-These are the best kids mountain bikes
+These are the best kids' mountain bikes

 A Canadian dual-suspension bike that will boost the confidence of any junior rider.

 The Rocky Mountain Reaper follows a familiar formula with its 24-inch wheels and a high-shock suspension configuration.
 Travel numbers register 120mm upfront and 130mm at the rear, accounting for the possibility of younger riders casing a few features.

 Kids generally position more to the middle of the bike, instead of riding with their weight on that front fork, which is another reason that Rocky Mountain opted to make their Reaper with more travel at the back.

 Where the Reaper delivers a great deal of value, is its futureproofing.
 This frame can be converted to run 26-inch wheels, which means that a pre-teen rider could easily ride their Reaper through the sophomore years.